TouK/nussknacker/docs/integration/Sql.md

 It supports:

-- real time database lookup - a simplified mode where you can select from table filtering for a specified key.
+- real time database lookup - a simplified mode where you can select from table and filter for a specified key
-- both `databaseQueryEnricher` as well as `databaseLookupEnricher` can cache queries results
+- both `databaseQueryEnricher` as well as `databaseLookupEnricher` can cache query results
 - you can specify cache TTL (Time To Live) duration via `Cache TTL` property
 - for `databaseQueryEnricher` you can specify `Result Strategy`
     - `Result set` - for retrieving whole query result set
-    - `Single result` for retrieving single value
+    - `Single result` for retrieving a single value

 ## Configuration

+You have to configure database connection pool you will be using in your `Sql` enricher.

 Sample configuration:

-You have to configure database connection pool you will be using in your sql enricher

 ```
 myDatabasePool {